Sandboxed Google Play on GrapheneOS: how does it work?

 F-Droid

 Open-source apps, no account required, no tracking.
-The selection is more limited than Google Play but contains most of the privacy-friendly alternatives you need.
+The selection is more limited than Google Play but still covers many privacy-friendly alternatives.

 Aurora Store